Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/ball-bearings-bag-of-1000.md

 aliases: ["Ball Bearings (bag of 1,000)"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Player's Handbook p.
-151. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+151. Available in the SRD and the Basic Rules."
 ---
 # Ball Bearings (bag of 1,000)
 *Adventuring Gear*